A. Johnkumar

 A. Johnkumar is an Indian businessman and Member of Legislative Assembly from Nellithope, Puducherry.
+He is currently serving as a cabinet minister in Fourth Rangaswamy ministry since 2025.

 Political career

 Johnkumar represented the Nellithope constituency of Puducherry and is a member of the Indian National Congress party.
 In 2016 Puducherry Legislative Assembly election, he defeated Om Sakthi Sekar of AIADMK in Nellithope by a huge margin.
 He was appointed the Parliamentary Secretary to the Puducherry Chief Minister.
 Followed by his resignation on his constituency in the legislative Assembly to enable Chief Minister V. Narayanasamy to contest a by-election before the deadline and become a member of the territorial assembly, he was appointed Special Representative of Puducherry administration in New Delhi in January 2017.

 In 2019, JohnKumar contested and won the assembly by-election from Kamaraj Nagar constituency as a Congress candidate in Puducherry by a huge margin.

 Joining BJP

 On February 16, 2021, he left the Congress and later joined BJP.
 Earlier in December 2021, Chief of Pradesh Congress Committee A.V.
 Subramanian said that A. John Kumar was trying to switch sides to BJP due to the “fear of getting raided by the Income Tax Department.”

 Supporters of John Kumar, representing Kamaraj Nagar constituency, staged a protest and sat in dharna in June 2021 in front of the BJP office demanding a ministerial seat for him in the AINRC-led NDA government.
 The BJP members pulled down the flex erected and tore the banners in the BJP office.

+In 2021 Puducherry Legislative Assembly election, he contested as a Bharatiya Janata Party and he defeated M. O. H. F. Shahjahan of Indian National Congress in Kamraj Nagar by a huge margin.

+He was later appointed as a cabinet minister.